HOW TO DECLUTTER YOUR MIND FOR CLARITY AND PEACE

-I put in place some regular and healthy self-care routines, I guarded my calendar and my time like it was the most precious thing in the world and wow, what a difference I felt!
+Aside from working towards a decluttered home, I put in place some regular and healthy self-care routines, I guarded my calendar and my time like it was the most precious resource in the world and wow, what a difference I felt!

-I felt lighter, happier, less overwhelmed and much, much more ready for and excited by life!
+I felt lighter, happier, less stressed and overwhelmed and much, much more ready for and excited by life!

 I began to realise that looking after my mind was such an important aspect of my health and self-care routine.

-Not only did I feel better, more present and more calm but I was also a better mother, wife, friend and employee.
+Not only did I feel better, more present and more calm but I was also a better mother, wife, friend, employee and person.

-In a nutshell, I prioritise looking after my mind daily as part of my own self-care routine because I’m a better person when I’m in a better place, physically and emotionally!
+In a nutshell, I now prioritise looking after my mind and mental health daily as part of my own self-care routine because I feel so much better when I’m in a better place, physically and emotionally!

 Mindfulness is the ability to be present, to rest in the here and now, fully engaged with whatever we’re doing in the moment.
 Keep focused on one task and fulfil it to the best of your ability.
-It doesn’t matter whether it’s eating chocolate or preparing for a work presentation!
+It doesn’t matter whether it’s eating chocolate, mindfully decluttering your home, or preparing for a work presentation!
 As Jim Elliot quotes “Wherever you are, be all there.”

 Your time is perhaps the most limited resource you have.
 I’m not saying you have to be productive and achieving things every second of the day because, of course, we all need down-time to relax.
 Think about the things that waste your time during the day and see if you recognise any of these classic time-wasters?!
 Prioritise the important, learn to be efficient and effective and use the time you do have wisely.

-Don’t underestimate the importance of looking after yourself and giving yourself some time.
+As well as carving out more time in general, don’t underestimate the importance of looking after yourself and giving YOURSELF some time.
 That’s time to do whatever you feel like doing, from reading a book to learning karate.
 I bet much of your day is spent doing things for other people, so find a few minutes each day to do something just for you.

 Create some goals to give you direction and focus in life.
 Flying by the seat of your pants or being buffered by the strong winds of life are ok now and then.
-Yet, if you want things to happen in life and create a good life that supports you and your family, then you’d probably benefit from a few goals to keep you going in the right direction and a plan to achieve them.
-To quote Antoine de Saint-Exupéry, “A goal without a plan is just a wish.”
+Yet, if you want things to happen in life and create a good life that supports you and your family, then you might benefit from a few goals to keep you going in the right direction and a plan to achieve them.

 Watch the number of hours you put in at work as much as possible and find ways to balance home life with work.
 Family time, time for hobbies, time for you.
 They’re all important.
 Look out for signs that your work-life balance is out of sync and try to do something about it before it runs you down.